Ruins of an 11th Century Castle in Perthshire

 Located in Perthshire, Scotland, Whitefield Castle was first built in the 1100s and further expanded in the 1500s.
 Said to have originally been a hunting lodge, the castle is in a heavily ruined state, but with some fantastic stone work and features still on display.

-Once we had found the entrance to the castle, we made our way inside surprised to see a still-standing staircase.
+Once we had found the entrance to the castle, we made our way (carefully) inside, surprised to see a still-standing staircase.
 Climbing the stairs revealed an intricate, well-preserved vaulted ceiling, easily some of the most impressive stonework I have ever seen in a ruin in Scotland.
 It's hard to believe that structures like this are sitting, relatively unknown, in Scotland's landscapes.
-Craftsmanship like this should be preserved, but in the case of Whitefield Castle, it would appear that one day all this incredibly skilled work, and this link to our past, will be lost.

 Previous